Jax-Danger/React-Typescript-Fivem/readMe.md

 ## Commands

-First thing to run is `npm i`.
-This installs all the packages via node(which is required) to actually allow you to code.
+First thing to run is `yarn`.
+This installs all the packages via the yarn package to actually allow you to code.
+This was updated to use yarn instead of npm.
+They do the same thing, but the command is different.

-Use `npm run build` to build files in javascript. use `npm run dev` to build files and obfuscate them for production. use `npm run watch` to have files automatically built into javascript(not obfuscated)
+Use `yarn build` to build files in javascript. use `yarn dev` to build files and obfuscate them for production. use `yarn watch` to have files automatically built into javascript(not obfuscated)

 ## global values